top of page

 Sharing and reading these personal stories and poems capturing the impact of climate change on the everyday life of young people can allow us to broaden our mental horizons, build connections, cultivate empathy, and collectively construct a rich mosaic of words, art, and experiences that can allow us to map this fast-paced change.
 It is only by acknowledging and listening to these individual stories that we can understand the bigger picture.

-Therefore, through this project, we want to hear your climate story.
+Therefore, through this project, Climatopia invites you to share your climate story.
 Tell us how you are being impacted by the climate crisis at a personal level, how you are coping, and what you think of and associate with this global threat.
-We invite you to add your unique voice to this movement.
+I invite you to add your unique voice to this movement.

 Programmes: